Home Investment Who Owns Anthropic? Public Company Stakes and Investor Map in 2026

 Current talks May 2026 At least $30B (up to $50B reported) $900B-$950B (reported) Dragoneer, Greenoaks, Sequoia, Altimeter (reported co-lead)

-The May 2026 round is still at the talks stage rather than closed, so the $900 billion figure should be read as a market-clearing indication rather than a confirmed mark (Bloomberg, as of 2026-05-12).
-A few definitional notes are useful before proceeding.
+The May 2026 round is still at the talks stage rather than closed, so the $900 billion figure should be interpreted as a market-clearing indication rather than a confirmed mark (Bloomberg, as of 2026-05-12).
+Several definitional notes are useful before proceeding.
 Post-money valuation is the implied total equity value of the company immediately after a financing closes, including the new capital raised.
-Annualized run-rate revenue (ARR) is the most recent monthly or quarterly revenue extrapolated to a full year, and it is the metric Anthropic and its strategic partners have used in public commentary.
+Annualised run-rate revenue (ARR) is the most recent monthly or quarterly revenue extrapolated to a full year, and it is the metric that Anthropic and its strategic partners have used in public commentary.

-The ARR trajectory explains why the valuation has compounded so quickly.
-Anthropic’s CEO Dario Amodei has publicly described 80x annualized growth in the first quarter of 2026, and the underlying ARR figures support that ratio when measured against the start of 2025.
+The ARR trajectory explains why the valuation has compounded so rapidly.
+Anthropic’s CEO Dario Amodei has publicly described 80-fold annualised growth in the first quarter of 2026, and the underlying ARR figures support that ratio when measured against the start of 2025.

 Data: VentureBeat, SaaStr, MindStudio coverage citing Anthropic disclosures, as of 2026-04.